UberDever/crosslingual-analysis/evaluation/Example 2/README.md

-# Example 3
+# Example 2

-Python script passes data to heavy computation function, implemented in fortran.
+Python script passes data to heavy computation function, implemented in Fortran.

 Makefile script is used to facilitate build